Updated: June 14, 2018

 - Contact an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
 This is not what we recommend.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
-You aren’t required by law to replace your air conditioner.
-Ultimately, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+The law doesn’t require you to replace your air conditioner.
+Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

-The best option is to get a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+The most straightforward option is to get a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
 New AC equipment will also be more efficient and give you superior comfort, helping to reduce your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a good alternative, the price of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
 You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, we can help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
+Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.